105 – University of Windsor

 - Contact Information

-There are more than 900 beds on campus in a variety of residence buildings.
-Complete a residence application.
+There are more than 900 residence rooms on campus in a variety of residence buildings.

 If English is not your first language, you must successfully complete 1 of the following tests:

 - Cambridge English Advanced (CAE) or Cambridge English Proficiency (CPE)

 - International English Language Test Service (IELTS)

 - Test of English as a Foreign Language (TOEFL)

 - University of Windsor English Language Improvement Program (ELIP)

 We admit all academically qualified students, regardless of accessibility need, and attempt to ensure equal access to all programs.
 Most buildings on campus are wheelchair accessible.